brenocfg/Distributed-MST/README.md

 # Asynchrony #

-Since it is 2017 and computers are really fast, simply forking child processes and letting them all execute happily ever after is not enough to simulate a truly asynchronous network, since nodes would execute, as a wise man once said, "as fast as lightning", almost as if they were kung-fu fighting.
+Since it is 2017 and computers are, like, **really** fast, simply forking child processes and letting them all execute happily ever after is not enough to simulate a truly asynchronous network, since nodes would execute, as a wise man once said, "as fast as lightning", almost as if they were kung-fu fighting.
 Therefore, a couple of tweaks were implemented to force a small amount of asynchrony in the network (though probably not the ideal amount):

 * The parent thread for each node sleeps for a random amount of time, between 0 and ~4 seconds, before beginning node execution, to stop all nodes from waking